BoredTweak/harper/README.md

 - Run the application by running `py harper.py --token YOUR_GITHUB_PAT_HERE`
 - The results are currently stored in an `output.json` file.

+### Help

+- To see available arguments run `python harper.py --help` from a terminal instance in this directory.

 ## Example Output

 If leveraging a `config.txt` such as: